angular/angular/aio/content/guide/service-worker-config.md

 By default, these criteria are:

-1. The URL must not contain a file extension (i.e. a `.`) in the last path segment.
+1. The URL must not contain a file extension (that is, a `.`) in the last path segment.
 2. The URL must not contain `__`.

 <div class="alert is-helpful">